 6. Decide upon a ‘no fight’ clause

 Certain issues may have led to the separation, and those can still be touchy topics.
 When you decide to live together, mutually talk about those issues that you will not mention before each other to avoid arguments and fights.
-It is especially helpful if you have children living with you at home.
+In addition, try presenting a unified front and work as an integrated family unit to provide children with a harmonious and positive home environment until you prepare them for eventual separation.

 Dos And Don’ts To Follow When Living Together After Separation